sakost/cyberlifeNEAT/README.md

 Once a tick alive cells slowly dying(life points are taken away by some constant value).
 Food is growing once a tick on some random value(from 0 to 8).
 Cells can move on 4 direction(top, bottom, left, right) and they **always** eat food cells(up to 40 points).
-Within a group of cells they dying slowly(like a song of Saint Asonia :) )
+Within a group of cells they dying slowly(like a song of Saint Asonia :) (I removed this feature) )

 ## Run
 * Without virtualenv